Ogilvie's Scar

 Does the benefit of easier access for visitors outweigh the loss to nature and her lovers?

-The argument for a road to the summit did not get traction until desperate times called for a desperate remedy.
+Desperate times were required, however, for the call for a desperate remedy.
 The worldwide Depression of the 1930s provided both.

 ‘Joe Citizen’ wrote to the Mercury claiming it would destroy a natural beauty that, if left, would be a joy for ever.
 Other correspondents argued it would be a disfigurement, a danger to trampers, was merely a luxury, only for the lazy and the feeble, or for tourists who patronise the island once and forget the place forever.
 It was commercialisation commenced without knowing how much it would cost.